The Windows event log viewer for the "Security" events may display the following "Failure Audits":

 User notified: No

 NOTE: The user account for the "Failure audit" can also be logged as the windows "localsystem" account if MailEnable is not locked down.
-EG: the account that you are logged into the server as.

 More inormation in regards to MailEnable lockdown can be found within the following link: http://www.mailenable.com/security/lockdown.asp

-NOTE: port number may vary
+NOTE: Port number may vary.

 The security failure audits displayed within the Windows event log viewer are SMTP queries that the service is performing for DNS resolution when using SMTP "Reverse DNS blacklisting".
 The failure audits are being logged because of a local server auditing policy that has been enabled within the local security settings.
 The failure audits can be ignored, as this is normal behaviour for the SMTP service when performing DNS queries.